 Car Title Loan Laws in Texas For 2026

 Because title loans are structured as Credit Access Businesses in Texas, state lending regulations differ from those for traditional unsecured bank loans.
-Regulations can be inconsistent, misinterpreted, and sometimes overlap between state agencies, which is why borrowers should understand how Texas title loan laws actually function before agreeing to a loan.
+The regulatory framework for title loans in Texas is complicated, as both the city and the state have a role in how these loans operate.

 In addition to state regulations, most major cities in Texas have enacted a Unified Ordinance that caps title loan amounts.
-At these locations, a title loan cannot exceed the lesser of 3% of a customer's gross annual income or 70% of the vehicle's retail value.
+In these locations, a title loan cannot exceed the lesser of 3% of a customer's gross annual income or 70% of the vehicle's retail value.
 For example, Houston has citywide ordinances that limit loan amounts and monthly payments for title loans.
-Licensed lenders in the city must also register each year with the city as a Credit Access Business, and there are additional restrictions on loan renewals and contract language.
+Lenders operating in Houston must hold a state CAB license, register annually with the city, and adhere to additional restrictions on loan renewals and contract language.

 Lending Laws For Texas Title Loan Companies

-Before signing off on a title loan, it is recommended to evaluate the different lending terms and repayment amounts from multiple lenders.
-This includes a full review of the fees, interest, and expenses added to your loan.
-Licensed lenders in Texas must also break down the finance costs and other possible charges and explain your rights as a consumer in plain language.
-Borrowers must be provided with documentation explaining what happens after repossession, the auction process for your vehicle, and how surplus proceeds (if any) are distributed after the vehicle is sold.
+When looking for a title loan, don't go with the first lender you find.
+The fees and repayment terms for title loans vary widely between companies, so shopping around for even 30 minutes can significantly change the amount you pay.
+Pay particular attention to the origination fees and any charges buried in the fine print.
+Licensed lenders in Texas must disclose the finance costs and other possible charges and explain your rights as a consumer in plain language.
 Per Texas Business & Commerce Code § 9.608, a lender must pay the borrower any "surplus" funds remaining after the debt and reasonable repossession costs are accounted for.

 When you take out a new title loan or renew an existing one, your lender must detail the terms in your contract and specify the fees if you default on the monthly payments.
-Additionaly under local ordinances, a title loan can typically be renewed no more than 3 times.
-With every renewal or installment payment, these laws require that at least 25% of the principal be paid down.
-These ordinances allow your loan to be paid off after 4 payment cycles.
-After signing your loan contract, your lender must provide you with a copy of the agreement and specify the process and timeline for getting your car's title back after the loan is paid off.
+In cities that have adopted the Texas Unified Ordinance, including Austin, Dallas, Houston, and San Antonio, a title loan can be renewed no more than 3 times.

 Texas Title Loans lending contract